domotz/slate/source/index.html.md

 <span class='dmt-method'>`PUT /agent/{agent_id}/network/ip-scan-policy`</span>

 Updates the current IP address scan policy.
-The list of IP addresses provided in `forced_ip_addresses` will be scanned regardless of the automatic discovery settings of the agent.
+The list of IP addresses provided in `forced_ip_addresses` and the list of IP address ranges provided in `forced_ip_ranges` will be scanned regardless of the automatic discovery settings of the agent.

 > Body parameter